ZcashFoundation/zebra/book/src/dev/rfcs/0010-v5-transaction.md

     ...
     sapling_value_balance: Amount,
     ...
-    sapling_shielded_data: Option<SaplingShieldedDataV4>,
+    sapling_shielded_data: Option<SaplingShieldedData::V4>,
 }
 ```

+In order to mantain the order of the fields that we will need for Serialization/Deserialization we keep the `value_balance` in the transaction for V4 but we rename it to `sapling_value_balance` for clarity.

 `ShieldedData` is currently defined and implemented in `src/transaction/shielded_data.rs`.
 We propose to rename this file to `src/transaction/sapling_shielded_data.rs`.
-Inside we will change `ShieldedData` into `SaplingShieldedDataV4` and add the new version `SaplingShieldedDataV5`.
+Inside we will change `ShieldedData` into a `SaplingShieldedData` enum with `V4` and `V5` variants.

-The difference between V4 and V5 shielded data is in the spends and outputs.
-For this reason we need to add V4 and V5 spend and output versions to our code:

 ```
-pub struct SaplingShieldedDataV4 {
+pub enum SaplingShieldedData {
     /// Either a spend or output description.
     ///
     /// Storing this separately ensures that it is impossible to construct
-    /// an invalid `ShieldedData` with no spends or outputs.
+    /// an invalid `SaplingShieldedData` with no spends or outputs.
     /// ...
+    V4 {
-    pub first: Either<SpendV4, OutputV4>,
+        pub first: Either<SaplingSpend::V4, SaplingOutput>,
-    pub rest_spends: Vec<SpendV4>,
+        pub rest_spends: Vec<SaplingSpend::V4>,
-    pub rest_outputs: Vec<OutputV4>,
+        pub rest_outputs: Vec<SaplingOutput>,
         pub binding_sig: Signature<Binding>,
+    },
+    V5 {
+        pub first: Either<SaplingSpend::V5, SaplingOutput>,
+        pub rest_spends: Vec<SaplingSpend::V5>,
+        pub rest_outputs: Vec<SaplingOutput>,
+        pub sapling_value_balance: Amount,
+        pub anchor: tree::Root,
+        pub binding_sig: Signature<Binding>,
     }
+}
 ```

-Proposed `SpendV4` and `OutputV4` is now described, this is the same as the current implementation but just changing the struct names.
-Sapling spend code is located at `zebra-chain/src/sapling/spend.rs`:
+Proposed `SaplingSpend` is now defined as an enum with `V4` and `V5` variants.
+Sapling spend code is located at `zebra-chain/src/sapling/spend.rs`.
+Notable difference here is that the `anchor` in `V4` is needed for every spend of the transaction while in `V5` the anchor is a single one defined in `SaplingShieldedData`:

 ```
-pub struct SpendV4 {
+pub enum SaplingSpend {
+    V4 {
         pub cv: commitment::ValueCommitment,
         pub anchor: tree::Root,
         pub nullifier: note::Nullifier,
         pub rk: redjubjub::VerificationKeyBytes<SpendAuth>,
         pub zkproof: Groth16Proof,
         pub spend_auth_sig: redjubjub::Signature<SpendAuth>,
+    },
+    V5 {
+        pub cv: commitment::ValueCommitment,
+        pub nullifier: note::Nullifier,
+        pub rk: redjubjub::VerificationKeyBytes<SpendAuth>,
+        pub zkproof: Groth16Proof,
+        pub spend_auth_sig: redjubjub::Signature<SpendAuth>,
     }
+}
 ```
+In Zebra the output representations are the same for V4 and V5 so no variants are needed.
 The output code is located at `zebra-chain/src/sapling/output.rs`:

 ```
-pub struct OutputV4 {
+pub struct SaplingOutput {
     pub cv: commitment::ValueCommitment,
     pub cm_u: jubjub::Fq,
     pub ephemeral_key: keys::EphemeralPublicKey,